 1. Reaction

-The extent to which learners find the training agreeable, relevant and engaging.
+How learners find the training agreeable, relevant and engaging.

 2. Learning

-The increase in knowledge and capability experienced by the student.
+The increase in knowledge and capability learned.

 Assessment can also be done via interview or observation.
+Learning data collected from quizzes, interviews and observations is used to measure knowledge acquisition and skill development.

 3. Behaviour